decentralized-identity/keri/docs/Q-and-A.md

 ## What is KERI?
 Key Event Receipt Infrastructure; a secure identifier overlay for the internet.

+## Is KERI a DID?
+KERI is not a DID method.
+The related DID method is [`did:un`](https://github.com/decentralized-identity/keri/blob/master/did_methods/un.md).
+A session at the recent **IIW31** presented by Jolocom’s *Charles Cunningham* examines overlap between data models of DID documents and KERI identifiers [here](https://jolocom.io/blog/as-seen-at-iiw31-keri/).

 ## Why use KERI?
 Because there is no secure universal trust layer for the internet, currently (2020).